Ballyhennessy Seal

 Ballyhennessy Seal was a famous racing greyhound during the latter part of World War II and shortly afterwards.
-He is regarded as being the one of the leading racing greyhounds in history and won the sports ultimate prize, the English Greyhound Derby.
+He is regarded as being one of the leading racing greyhounds in history and won the sports ultimate prize, the English Greyhound Derby.

 Profile

 1942

 Ballyhennessy Seal was whelped in April 1942, by Lone Seal out of Canadian Glory.
 He was bred and reared in Tralee, by L C O'Connell.

 1943

 His first trial and race was in June, at Tralee Greyhound Stadium.
 After he won a sweepstake, he was sold to England for £50 and raced at Catford Stadium for his new owners, Mrs F Stow and Mr E A Vivian.
 Within two weeks of his arrival he won the 18th Rochester Stakes, his first competition and races in England.

 He soon earned the nickname 'The Seal' and won his 1943 Puppy Derby heat at Wimbledon Stadium, by 14 lengths, in a time of 28.88 seconds.
 In the final he lost by a short head to Allardstown Playboy.
 Con Stevens (the Wimbledon Racing Manager) introduced a new invitation race for puppy champions and the invitation went out to Allardstown Playboy; Dark Tiger, the Trafalgar Cup winner; Erlegh Hero, winner of the British Produce Stakes, Model Dasher, the Midland Puppy Derby winner, and Fawn Cherry, winner of the Irish Puppy Derby.
 Model Dasher was subsequently withdrawn injured, which allowed Ballyhennessy Seal a place in the race.
 'The Seal' was fast out the traps and led all the way to win by one and a half lengths in 28.99 seconds.